 - James Allen

 - B.F.
-Austin - an ardent spirtualist who became popular in both his native Canada and the United States.
-Today he is celebrated and honored by the United Church of Canada.
+Austin - Today Benjamin Fish Austin is celebrated and honored by the United Church of Canada.
 In 1899 he gave a passionate speech encouraging people to "seek the truth within themselves even if this truth conflicts with church doctrine."
 Austin was popular throughout North America and in his book: How to Make Money, he points to New Thought writer Helen Wilmans as an example of success..

 - PT Barnum

 Although P.T.
 Barnum is best known for the saying: "There is a sucker born every minute." which often causes some souls to wonder: "Am I the sucker?"
 This is in fact a confabulation.
 Barnum never said this.
 In his book: The Art of Money Getting Barnum sets forth timeless wisdom from choosing one's field of endeavor to treating customers kindly.

 *the ORIGINAL 1881 Science of Mind! - The original author of Science of Mind was a powerhouse in his time.
 John Bascom's Science of Mind focuses upon the concept of highest good and the importance of sounds choices.
 Bascom is the heart of New Thought and Science of Mind.

 C. L. Baum